This article is synchronized and updated to xLog by Mix Space

 Check GPU Usage Status#

-or use the nvtop
+Or use the nvtop command on each machine.

-Using Specified GPU#
+Use Specified GPU#

-environment variable to specify which GPU to use.
+Before running the code, set the CUDA_VISIBLE_DEVICES environment variable to specify which GPU to use.
 For non-parallel use of GPU 1:

 export CUDA_VISIBLE_DEVICES=1